I, on behalf of the Board of Directors of your Company, am pleased to

 Your company has developed a structured mechanism of vigilance

 all the stakeholders.
-The practices involve multi-layer checks and
+The Practices involve multi-layer checks and

 balances to improve transparency.
-Vigilance awareness and preventive
+Vigilance Awareness and Preventive

 vigilance activities were continuously carried out during the year.

-in sensitive posts are rotated regularly.
+Officers in sensitive posts are rotated regularly.